OmniBrowser GuideBook

 # 4.4.1 Box Plot

 Box plot reflects the differential expression of the gene or gene set across different cell groups.
 F-test is used for each gene or gene set to identify whether it is differentially expressed across all cell groups simultaneously, under the null hypothesis that the gene or gene set does not differentially express among all cell groups.
 The less the p-value is, the more likely the gene or gene set was differentially expressed.
-To determine whether the gene or gene set expression level of a group is different from the rest groups, OmniBrowser executes a T-test between a selected group of cells (experiment group) against the other cells (control group).
+To determine whether the gene or gene set expression level of a group is different from the rest groups, OmniBrowser executes a t-test between a selected group of cells (experiment group) against the other cells (control group).
 The less the p-value is, the more likely the gene or gene set will be differentially expressed in this group.

 Click on Differential Expression and in Box Plot tab shows the box plot.